Accessibility statement, um.fi and finlandabroad.fi

 Social media channels

-The website contains links to social media accounts (Facebook, Twitter, Instagram, LinkedIn, YouTube) managed by the Ministry for Foreign Affairs.
+The websites contains links to social media accounts (Facebook, Twitter, Instagram, LinkedIn, YouTube) managed by the Ministry for Foreign Affairs.
 These sites contain posts with images that are missing text alternatives.
 WCAG 1.1.1

-Content on our website that is not covered by accessibility legislation:
+Content on our websites that is not covered by accessibility legislation:

 - video recordings published before 23 September 2020

 - archived content such as press releases, blog posts, as well as statistics and research data

 This accessibility statement was prepared on 23 September 2020.
 The accessibility statement was updated on 1.2.2023.

 It was compiled based on an expert analysis carried out in spring 2020.
 The identified shortcomings and issues have been fixed or will be fixed without delay as described above.

 We are constantly working to improve the accessibility of our services

 We are committed to improving the accessibility of online services and we will update this statement as we resolve the accessibility gaps.